tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-25-RPCs-Life-And-All.md

 didn't originate from the use of threading and locks in python, or really bad code.
-And if the times are tough, you can always apply lightweight optimization techniques, such as locally "caching" remote objects that were obtained through a series of lookups, in variables (e.g., ``myfunc = conn.modules["foo.bar.spam"].myfunc``)... it's normally not that hard.
-I'm sure Gavrie has experienced performance issues with RPyC, but I can hardly imagine it could not be solved by reasonable amounts of refactoring.
+And if the times are tough, you can always apply lightweight optimization techniques, such as locally "caching" remote objects that were obtained through a series of lookups, in variables (e.g., ``myfunc = w.x.y.z.myfunc``)... it's normally not that hard.
+I'm sure Gavrie has experienced performance issues with RPyC, but I can hardly imagine it could not be solved by reasonable amounts of such refactoring.

 Which brings us to the last point Gavrie makes: